 Many, if not all of these incidents could easily have been avoided if the divers concerned had properly monitored their air contents gauges throughout their dive.

-The good news for you: Making sure you check your air contents gauge on a regular basis will ensure you never run out of air.
-Plus making sure you return to the surface with sufficient reserve air which is a minimum of 50 BAR (725PSI) to ensure your safety too.
+Pro diver Tip: Check your air contents gauge on a regular basis to make sure you never run out of air.
+Always return to the surface with sufficient reserve air which is a minimum of 50 BAR (725PSI) to ensure your safety.
 Apply the rule of thirds to air management.
-The rule of thirds means you designate a third of your air for the outward journey, a third for the return journey, and the final third as a safety reserve.
+The rule of thirds means: You designate a third of your air for the outward journey; a third for the return journey; and the final third as a safety reserve.

-Use the ABC buddy checking system before you dive.
-This will familiarise you with your buddy's equipment and them with yours.
+Use the ABC buddy checking system before you dive to familiarise yourself with your buddy’s equipment and them with yours.
 A buddy safety check also confirms your scuba equipment is in good working order before you dive.

 If you find it difficult to remember the buddy check, I’ve written an article on the diving buddy check acronym.
 This acronym is as follows:

 - A is for air – This checks your air is switch on.
 It checks that your equipment is working properly and the air is good.

 - B is for buoyancy – This is to check that your buoyancy control device and air feeds are in working order.
 Plus it familiarises your buddy with where your air feeds and dump valves are.

 - C is for clips and releases – By running through your clips and releases, your buddy will know where things are in an emergency should this occur.